Chart Color Schemes

 Berry - Kangaroo Valley has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 38 projects likely impacting the area.
-Key projects include Berry Lane, Planning and Heritage Investigations for Berry, Berry to Bomaderry Princes Highway Upgrade, and Foxground and Berry Bypass.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 38 projects that could impact this region.
+Notable projects include Berry Lane, Planning and Heritage Investigations for Berry, Berry to Bomaderry Princes Highway Upgrade, and Foxground and Berry Bypass.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.